reubenharry/website/content/blog/search.md

 in borges' story, there is an example of shifting context to dislodge meanings from their strings:
 	but there's more, because this example is like in the real world but way too extreme (there's no real library)

-say: there's a fairly obvious statistical fallacy, of inferring that the library isn't totally random on the basis of very rare chance occurences of well formed phrases
-		but that's not all

 seems like the natural thing to talk about would be the unrepresented nature of sentence meaning in ai